mtfaye/maa-dash/README.md

 # maa-dash
-Analytical music application, built with Dash and powered by the Spotify web api.
+Analytical music application, built using the analytic web app framework, Dash and powered by the Spotify web api.

 ## Repo contents: